shivashant25/Sentinel-with-XDR/labguide/part-01/lab01.md

 ## Lab objectives ( Duration: 30 minutes)
 In this lab, you will complete the following tasks:
 - Task 1: Create a Log Analytics Workspace
-- Task 2: Enable Microsoft Defender for Cloud
+- Task 2: Create Sentinel Workspace

 ## Architecture Diagram